gadael/gadael.com/source/en/legal/terms-of-service.md

 ## YOUR REPRESENTATIONS AND WARRANTIES

-You represent and warrant that

-(a) all of the information provided by You to Gadael.com to participate in the Service is correct and current.
-(b) By accepting this agreement, You take responsibility for infringements of the agreement by the users of the application you start from this service.
-(c) You have all necessary right, power and authority to enter into these Terms of Service and to perform the acts required of You hereunder.
+You represent and warrant that all of the information provided by You to Gadael.com to participate in the Service is correct and current.
+By accepting this agreement, You take responsibility for infringements of the agreement by the users of the application you start from this service.
+You have all necessary right, power and authority to accept these Terms of Service and to perform the acts required of You hereunder.

-## NO WARRANTIES OR REPRESENTATIONS BY Gadael.com
+## NO WARRANTIES FROM Gadael.com

-You understand and agree that the Service is provided "as is" and Gadael.com, its affiliates, suppliers and Resellers expressly disclaim all warranties of any kind, express or implied, including without limitation any warranty of merchantability, fitness for a particular purpose, non-infringement or bailment of your data on Gadael.com's servers.
+You understand and agree that the Service is provided "as is" and Gadael.com, its affiliates, suppliers and Resellers expressly disclaim all warranties of any kind, express or implied, including without limitation any warranty of merchantability, fitness for a particular purpose, non-infringement of your data on Gadael.com's servers.
 Gadael.com, its affiliates, suppliers and Resellers make no warranty or representation regarding the results that may be obtained from the use of the Service, the security of the Service, or that the Service will meet any user's requirements.
 Use of the Service is at Your sole risk.
 You will be solely responsible for any damage to You resulting from the use of the Service.
-The entire risk arising out of use, security or performance of the Service remains with You.
 No oral or written information or advice given by Gadael.com or its authorized representatives shall create a warranty or in any way increase the scope of Gadael.com's obligations.

-## INDEMNITY

-You agree to indemnify, defend and hold harmless Gadael.com, its affiliates, officers, directors, employees, consultants, agents, suppliers and Resellers from any and all third party claims, liability, damages and/or costs (including, but not limited to, attorneys fees as and when incurred) arising from Your use of the Service, Your use of Your Account, Your violation of these Terms of Service or the infringement or violation by You or any other User of Your Account, of any intellectual property relating to the Service (including without limitation Your User Content) or other right of any person or entity.
+No agency, partnership, joint venture, employee-employer or franchiser-franchisee relationship between You and Gadael.com Software is intended or created by these Terms of Service.

 ## MODIFICATIONS TO SERVICE